 There’s nothing quite like the snow in Whitefish.
 When the Pacific moisture first hits that cold Rocky air, it drops some of the finest snow in the world.
 But there are things to do in Whitefish for every season, and I know the incredible biking in Whitefish added years to my skiing before my knees forced me to hang up my boots.

 Why I Wrote the Whitefish and Glacier Biking Guide

 Ever since writing the Ultimate Guide to Biking in San Diego, I knew I had to write a Whitefish and Glacier biking guide.
 Instead of blue ocean views and golden sandy beaches of Southern California, you discover an entirely new alpine world in Montana.
+If you think hiking in Glacier National Park is epic, wait until you try biking.
 You cycle through forest green mountain passes and pass aquamarine alpine lakes as a kaleidoscope of summer wildflowers greet you, and the adorably cute Whitefish downtown always welcomes you back.

 What’s more, the climb up Going to the Sun Road in Glacier National Park is my favorite ride in all of the world.
 There’s a magic month in the spring as the snow is cleared and before motor vehicles are allowed.
 Bikes have the road all to themselves, and the views are even more stunning from the saddle.
 Keep reading to learn where to ride in Whitefish and Glacier National Park.

 Map to Biking Whitefish Montana and Glacier National Park

 My husband, Ed, puts together these interactive bike maps, and I think he does a pretty decent job.
 My favorite Whitefish and Glacier bike rides are on the map, along with points of interest.
 The layer containing stop and start points is clicked off, but you should click it on for more details.
 We also put notes on each ride and points of interest, so feel free to click around.